CDD has effectively lowered the “activation barrier” for data archival of low, medium, and even high throughput experiments.

 - To track progress, recent changes such as new molecules or assay data captures are automatically tracked on the collaborative dashboard.
 Visible immediately upon login, the collaborative dashboard may be augmented with the collaborative message board that allows secure, peer to peer communication and discussion of remarkable results and new developments.

 The above 1-10 capabilities ensure you capture the value from inherently expensive, complex experimentation.
 The real advantage of the CDD Vault for your distributed teams arises from the unique collaborative features.
-This creates efficiencies between organizations previously only possible when working within a tight knit group in a single lab or building.
+This creates efficiencies between organizations previously only possible when working with a tight-knit group in a single lab or building.

-Download the full article for convenient offline reading:
+Download this article here for convenient offline reading.

 This blog is authored by members of the CDD Vault community.
 CDD Vault is a hosted drug discovery informatics platform that securely manages both private and external biological and chemical data.
 It provides core functionality including chemical registration, structure activity relationship, chemical inventory, and electronic lab notebook capabilities!

 CDD Vault: Drug Discovery Informatics your whole project team will embrace!